 The taxes depend on the foreign investment

 The U.S. government taxes income based on a worldwide system.
 This means that if a taxpayer is a U.S. citizen or green card holder, that taxpayer will be reporting worldwide income whether or not he or she lives in the U.S.

 Many taxpayers think that foreign investments have much higher returns than domestic ventures, and that the benefits outweigh any costs.
 Taxpayers also commonly think that the U.S. must tax foreign investments in the same way it taxes domestic investments.
 The truth, as taxpayers will encounter frequently in international tax law, is: It depends.

-If a U.S. taxpayer is buying and selling stocks on foreign stock markets, the gain will be treated the same as if the taxpayer were buying and selling on U.S. stock markets.
+If a U.S. taxpayer is buying and selling stocks on foreign stock markets (direct foreign investments), the gain will be treated the same as if the taxpayer were buying and selling on U.S. stock markets.